caymansimpson/reuniclusVGC/README.md

 - In winning positions, they start making decisions according to probabilities: how can you minimize P(loss)?

 ### Type of Problem VGC is
-- Markov Property (doesn't matter what the previous slate is given)
+- Markov Property; previous states don't matter given the current battle state.
+However, two caveats here:
+    - This is certainly not true in a competitive format where certain players have tendencies (e.g .play more or less aggressively).
+Whether or not players currently play optimally enough for us to need to maximize rewards based on another player's likelihood to make a move is stil an unknown.
+    - Cardinality of battle states is for all intents-and-purposes infinite (e.g. PP, HP values, timer)
 - Stochastic Game (players make moves simultaneously in decision-making scenarios; the joint actions results in a transition to a different game state)
 - Multi-Agent (two player)
-- Zero Sum (aka constant sum)
+- Zero Sum (aka constant sum; there is no mutually beneficial reward)
 - Partially Observable (each player has imperfect information)

 ### Potential ML approaches:
 - Reinforcement Learning because:
     - You dont know the probability of getting to the next state (due to opponent decision)
-    - You don’t immediately know which states lead you to the reward (+1)
+    - You don’t immediately know which states lead you to the reward
 - Second Choice: Monte Carlo Tree Searching?
     - This would only really be applicable in Singles since in Doubles, this would be really expensive
     - We could create heuristics to limit your search space (e.g. not attacking your own pokemon unless healing or weakness policy)